 Recipe FAQ

-How many pancakes yields this recipe?
+How many pancakes yield this recipe?

 Can I make this savory pancake in advance?